-By Adam Eli Clem.
+Reviewed by Adam Eli Clem.

-1: Captain Obed Architeuthis (Skot Olsen description here)
+1: Captain Obed Architeuthis

 In 1998, artist Skot Olsen painted "Captain Obed Architeuthis," and introduced a figure into his work that has now become a recurrent, nearly obsessional motif.
 Captain Obed bobs in a row-boat, his head pinched between a rising sea and a descending sky.
 The background shoves Obed against the picture plane, a flattening the Captain's body can sustain, since there's no right arm to get in the way, only a stump.
 His cheek wears a chain of sucker-ring scars and he clenches scurvy-ravaged teeth, perhaps in the enjoyment of a small measure of power over his old tormentor: a sad little squid slops over the rim of the tin below his legs.
 Framed in the right-hand panel of the painting is Architeuthis itself, rendered beautifully and without affectation, a single tentacular club trailing out of view.
 The Architeuthis is as beautiful as Obed is ugly, fluidly and confidently painted, somewhat to the detriment of the Obed panel, which appears labored by comparison.
 It's as if Olsen painted the Capatin to justify painting a beautiful squid.